alexalok/WarfaceBotWrapper/README.md

 new Task(bot.Run).Start();
 ```
 This will run main bot's thread in a new Task.
 To "talk" to bot, use 2 queues: **Output** (to read output from bot) and **Input** (to send commands).
 It is preferrable to set separate tasks to manage queues.

+##Sending own (user-input) queries
+When you send a query to **Input** queue, it is expected to be a valid XMPP query.
+However, you can use these templates in your query which will be parsed automatically before actually sending a query to WarfaceBot:
+- **{{QUERY_UID}}** - will be replaced by unique query id
+- **{{NICKNAME}}** - will be replaced by a nickname of currently running account.

+**Use templates ONLY after you receive *"ENABLED"* command in Output query, otherwise they WILL NOT be parsed!
+(Wrapper, for example, doesn't know a NICKNAME of account immediately after start)**